contao/docs/docs/manual/core-extensions/newsletter/frontend-modules.en.md

 ## Unsubscribe {#cancell}

-The frontend module "Unsubscribe" adds a form to the website, with which your visitors can unsubscribe from certain mailing lists.
+The front end module "Unsubscribe" adds a form to the website, with which your visitors can unsubscribe from certain mailing lists.

 ### Module configuration

-**Channels:** Here you can select the distribution lists/channels from which your visitors can unsubscribe via this frontend module.
+**Channels:** Here you can select the distribution lists/channels from which your visitors can unsubscribe via this front end module.

 **Hide channel menu:** Here you can hide the menu for selecting distribution lists/channels.
 In this case the user is removed from all the distribution lists you have defined.